djk2/django-popup-view-field/README.rst

 Warnig
 ------
 **Project is not finished yet.
-The first full version will be available after 25 December 2016** Currently application works fine but I must write documentation and tests.
+The first full version will be available after 25 December 2016** Currently application works fine but I must write documentation.
 If you realy wont use this code, please see demo and evrything will be clear.